aws-samples/windows-batch-aws-mwaa/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This repository is licensed under the MIT-0 License.
 See the LICENSE file.

+Although this repository is released under the MIT-0 license, its Dockerfile uses Windows as a base image.
+Microsoft's licensing includes the EULA (https://learn.microsoft.com/en-us/virtualization/windowscontainers/images-eula).